EldariaDevelopment/EldariaDevelopment/README.md

 <h1>Introduction</h1>
-<p>I am an intermediate Skripter, trying to make help the community everywhere I go.
-I am practicing Java, JavaScript, And HTML.
-I've developed countless servers over a span of 3 years of development.</p>
+<p>I am an intermediate Skripter, trying to make help communties and organizations wherever I go.
+I am practicing Java, Skript, And HTML.
+I've developed and contributed to servers over a span of 3 years of development.</p>

 ```python
 class Almond: